High-Protein Cottage Cheese Pancake

 Note: Nutrition may vary based on cottage cheese fat content and toppings used.

-If you’re someone who loves pancakes but doesn’t want the sugar crash or carb overload, this High-Protein Cottage Cheese Pancake recipe is your go-to.
+If you don’t want the sugar crash or carb overload but love pancakes, this High-Protein Cottage Cheese Pancake recipe should be your pick.
 It’s a simple, wholesome dish that delivers on nutrition, texture, and flavor.
 You won’t believe how satisfying healthy eating can be—until you try it.